skisurfer13/EEG-Prediction/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions are welcome!
+Feel free to submit issues, fork the repository, and create pull requests.

 ---